It's different, but there are lots of quaint, cozy places

 I have a theory, it could be because land is expensive in the UK but cheap in the USA.
 So while USA has lots of hillbillies living on 50 acre farms you'll never see a chav with that in the UK.

 GATLINBURG TENNESSEE?
 That's the epitome of a tourist trap carny infested shit hole.
 What's cozy about $40 zip lines, trinket shops, and ripley's believe it or not?
 Gatlinburg is probably one of the most degraded, pathetic, existential crisis inducing places in the whole country.
 Everything there is made out of stucko.
 That people don't let fly a .22 to bounce around their skull after pissing away a vacation there is all the proof coasties would ever need to prove that us flyovers are sub-human lastman homunculi.
-Fuck you man.
-Just fuck you.
+Frick you man.
+Just frick you.

 It's a cute looking town right next to the smokey mountains.
 You seem naïve